Manage user tokens and credentials

 Supported types

-Credential parameters support primitive data types: string
+Credential parameters support primitive data types: string, boolean, and number.

 You can link a parameter to a field type that uses one of these primitive types.
 Parameters can also reference a primitive field type that includes static options.